ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 with a **source control management** (SCM) system to version our playbooks.
 We will be using **git** as out SCM.

-A playbook can have multiple plays and a play can have one or multiple tasks.
-The goal of a **play** is to map a group of hosts.
-The goal of a **task** is to implement modules against those hosts.

-For our first playbook, we are only going to write 1 play and 3 tasks.

-All of our playbooks will be stored in a single git **repository**.
-Multiple users can use the same repository and git will manage file conflicts and versions.

 Overview
 ========